Adaptive Routing

 The nv unset commands remove the configuration you set with the equivalent nv set commands.
 This guide only describes an nv unset command if it differs from the nv set command.

-Turns adaptive routing on the specified interface on or off.
-The default setting is off.
+Enables or disables adaptive routing on the specified interface.
+The default setting is disabled.

 Adaptive routing is a load balancing feature that improves network utilization for eligible IP packets by selecting forwarding paths dynamically based on the state of the switch, such as queue occupancy and port utilization.